EmilHvitfeldt/smltar/docs/08_dl_dnn.md

 #> # A tibble: 10 x 1
 #>    blurb
 #>    <chr>
-#>  1 "Cobar Community Radio is licensed to go on-air but needs additional funds t…
+#>  1 "A Progressive House and Hip Hop inspired 10-track LP featuring up-and-comin…
-#>  2 "I design and produce wooden signs and wall vinyl's customized to the client…
+#>  2 "We are designing and building a new adaptive housing model for aging Americ…
-#>  3 "A volume of short children's stories based on a character inspired by my gr…
+#>  3 "Big in Britain--a funny,modern,sexy love-story."
-#>  4 "Growing Pains is a short film following the story of an unemployed imaginar…
+#>  4 "A group of paranormal enthusiasts visit an abandon insane asylum.
+They quic…
-#>  5 "This is a retro style Role Playing game designed for mobile devices includi…
+#>  5 "ClassRealm is a customizable classroom management system built on role play…
-#>  6 "Assemble yourself seamless and without competence of connected objects such…
+#>  6 "Help us connect amazing players and fans by supporting this compilation and…
-#>  7 "Bruce has entered our VOTA House Party tour contest and invited you to join…
+#>  7 "A Kingdom goes topsy-turvy when an overambitious prince applies a new scien…
-#>  8 "Permettre au sport d'évoluer en facilitant la prise de données lors des mat…
+#>  8 "A photographic and documentary film odyssey of Che Guevara's secret mission…
-#>  9 "Beyond Eden's new record funded by you and the band..... not a record compa…
+#>  9 "Help Phil and Phil fund their first feature!"
-#> 10 "It's a coming of age story , about a sixteen year who crosses the U.S borde…
+#> 10 "S.S.U.C drops their second single \"She Bad\" April 2013.
+Help us showcase…
 ```

 Notice that although some steps for model fitting are different now that we are using deep learning, model evaluation is much the same as it was in Chapters \@ref(mlregression) and \@ref(mlclassification).